tradecloud/tradecloud-docs-api-v2/security/authentication.md

 # Authentication

-The API supports 2 means of authentication:
+The `api-connector` and `object-storage/document` API's supports two means of authentication:

 * Using "Basic" HTTP authentication scheme \([RFC 7617](https://tools.ietf.org/html/rfc7617)\) upon every HTTP request.
 * Using "Basic" HTTP authentication scheme \([RFC 7617](https://tools.ietf.org/html/rfc7617)\) to obtain a [JSON Web Token](https://jwt.io/) \([RFC 7519](https://tools.ietf.org/html/rfc7519)\).
 The JWT is used for authentication for all following requests.

+Other API's only support the "Basic" HTTP authentication scheme with JSON Web Tokens.

 ## Basic Authentication upon every request

-You can use the Basic HTTP Authentication scheme to authenticate against the Tradecloud API Connector upon every request.
+You can use the Basic HTTP Authentication scheme to authenticate against the Tradecloud `api-connector` and `object-storage/document` API's upon every request.

 {% hint style="info" %}
 Pro: this is a simple authentication method, supported by all integrations